 If you’ve wanted to start a business, plan a cross-country road trip, or make sense of all your midnight idea dumps, this is the phase where you’ll feel most in your creative genius zone.
 The follicular phase starts right after your bleeding ends when your reproductive hormones are at their lowest level.
 This is known as a phase of new beginnings, where subtle increases in estrogen in your brain have you feeling curious, inspired, and in planning mode.

 Take advantage of this high-energy phase by using it to brainstorm, explore new ideas, vision board, manage projects, test new approaches, or plan your next career move.
 During the follicular phase, your creative energy is at an all-time high so stay open to whatever comes your way.
-You can also enhance this phase through cardio exercise and taking energy-building supplements like CoQ10.
+You can also enhance this phase through cardio exercise and energy-building supplements like CoQ10.

 Phase 2: Ovulatory Phase